sofianealhoz/ServerMonitoring_Agent/README.md

 Run project with `make debug` and consult url in log for api doc at `/docs` or `/redoc`.

 Application is running 2 threads, one for the API to expose metrics and one for collecting metrics.

+## Project Description

+Deployment of a Docker container on a server.
+Container has an Agent that analyse some metrics.